Krxnkos/recipe-page-solution/README.md

-# Frontend Mentor - Recipe page
+# Frontend Mentor - Recipe page - PUBLIC ARCHIVE

+This was created using the Frontend Mentor "Recipe Page" project.

 ![Design preview for the Recipe page coding challenge](./design/desktop-preview.jpg)